itomicspaceman/spa-stats-dashboard/SHORTCODE-USAGE-GUIDE.md

 ## 🎲 Trivia Shortcode

-The plugin now includes a **native trivia page** shortcode that displays fun facts and statistics about squash worldwide.
+The plugin now includes a **Squash Trivia** shortcode that embeds fun facts and statistics about squash worldwide using an iframe for complete isolation.

 ### Basic Usage